dashingsoft/pyarmor/docs/tutorial/getting-started.rst

     $ pyarmor gen -O dist5 -b "00:16:3e:35:19:3d HXS2000CN2A" foo.py

-Only both enternet address and hard disk are matched machine could run this obfuscated script.
+Only both Ethernet address and hard disk are matched machine could run this obfuscated script.

 Distributing scripts bind to device is same as above, copy the whole directory :file:`dist5/` to target machine.

 Packaging obfuscated scripts
 ============================

-Remeber again, the obfuscated script is normal Python script, use it as it's not obfuscated.
+Remember again, the obfuscated script is normal Python script, use it as it's not obfuscated.

 Suppose package ``mypkg`` structure like this::